raspberrypilearning/scratch3-text-to-speech/en/step_1.md

 ![The 'Text to Speech' blocks menu.](images/text-to-speech-blocks.png)

-You can use these blocks to make your sprites talk out loud.
+You can use the blocks in the `Text to Speech`{:class="block3extensions"} blocks menu to make your sprites talk out loud.

 Make a sprite talk: